mrdandelion6/six.nvim/README.md

 ## key features

-this is an all purpose configuration with a focus on coding in many different programming languages.
-Below is an overview of some key features of my config.
-I plan on making separate plugins for all of these eventually.
+this is an all purpose configuration with a focus on coding in many different programming languages. below is an overview of some key features of my config. i plan on making separate plugins for all of these eventually.

 <a id="colemak-swappable"></a>

 ### colemak-dh / qwerty swappable

-i code primarily using colemak-dh on ZSA's Moonlander keyboard (check out my [keyboard config](https://github.com/mrdandelion6/ViMak-Moonlander)) , and when I have to use a regular staggered keyboard I use qwerty. for this reason , i made a user command: _ToggleColemak_ , which lets you swap between different key layouts instantly. you can find it in `lua/core/keymaps.lua`. you can also press `<leader>tc` to trigger it.
+i code primarily using colemak-dh on ZSA's Moonlander keyboard (check out my [keyboard config](https://github.com/mrdandelion6/ViMak-Moonlander)) , and when i have to use a regular staggered keyboard i use qwerty. for this reason , i made a user command: _ToggleColemak_ , which lets you swap between different key layouts instantly. you can find it in `lua/core/keymaps.lua`. you can also press `<leader>tc` to trigger it.

 going into colemak-dh layout swaps your movement keys from **hjkl to knei**. this include buffer jumping , telescope , and everything else i could remember where movement is involved. here is a list of keys swapped: